Manthey Racing: 24 Hours of Nürburgring

-World Endurance Championship
+FIA World Endurance Championship

+Before joining the FIA World Endurance Championship and competing in the 24 Hours of Le Mans under Porsche's works programme, Manthey Racing made its Le Mans debut as a privateer in the 1999 24 Hours of Le Mans, entering a Porsche 996 GT3 R. The team won on their first attempt in the LMGT class with Huisman, Uwe Alzen, and Luca Riccitelli.
+Manthey Racing has supported Porsche's works programme in the series since 2013.

-In 2013, Manthey Racing worked with Porsche to help enter and represent the German manufacturer in the LM GTE Pro class of the FIA World Endurance Championship.
-The team entered two cars for the 2013 season with the newly-unveiled Porsche 911 RSR, and Jörg Bergmeister, Patrick Pilet, Timo Bernhard, Marc Lieb, Richard Lietz, and Romain Dumas were selected for the driving lineups.
-Porsche and Manthey scored six podiums throughout the season, including a 1-2 victory at the 24 Hours of Le Mans.
+Porsche and Manthey entered their first season together in 2013 in the FIA World Endurance Championship with the newly-unveiled Porsche 911 RSR.
+The team selected Jörg Bergmeister, Patrick Pilet, Timo Bernhard, Marc Lieb, Richard Lietz, and Romain Dumas for the lineups.
+The team scored six podiums throughout the season, including a 1-2 victory at the 24 Hours of Le Mans.
 They would finish 3rd and 4th in the LM GTE Pro teams' standings.
-At the end of the year, Porsche worked with team owner Olaf Manthey on an agreement, in which Porsche bought a majority stake in Manthey Racing, taking a 51% share in the company.

 For the 2014 FIA World Endurance Championship, Porsche and Manthey would finish 2nd and 4th with their #92 and #91 entries respectively, taking two wins and eight podiums, including a 3rd place finish in the LM GTE Pro class at the 2014 24 Hours of Le Mans.
-They would retain some of the driver lineup for that season from the previous year, but would replace Bernhard, Dumas, and Lieb with Frédéric Makowiecki, Nick Tandy, and Marco Holzer, as the former three would drive for Porsche's Le Mans Prototype team.

-Building on their progress in the FIA World Endurance Championship the following year, Porsche and Manthey were able to secure the FIA Endurance Trophy for the LM GTE Pro class in the 2015 FIA World Endurance Championship.
-Team driver Richard Lietz also won the LM GTE drivers' championship that year, known as the 'World Endurance Cup for GT Drivers'.
-From 2016 to 2023, the Manthey name was removed from the entry lists, though the team continued to help support Porsche's GTE efforts.

-In 2022, Porsche, with the help of Manthey, prepped two Porsche 911 Turbo S sports cars to be used as safety cars for the FIA World Endurance Championship.
+Bernhard, Dumas, and Lieb were replaced with Frédéric Makowiecki, Nick Tandy, and Marco Holzer, as the former three would drive for Porsche's Le Mans Prototype team.
+Building on their progress the following year, Porsche and Manthey were able to secure the FIA Endurance Trophy for the LM GTE Pro class in the 2015 FIA World Endurance Championship.
+Lietz also won the LM GTE drivers' championship that year, known as the 'World Endurance Cup for GT Drivers'.
+From 2016 to 2023, the Manthey name was removed from the entry lists, though the team continued to help support Porsche's LM GTE efforts.
+In 2022, Porsche, with Manthey Racing's help, prepped two Porsche 911 Turbo S sports cars to be used as safety cars for the FIA World Endurance Championship.

-Manthey's FIA WEC title-winning Porsche 992 GT3 R at Spa-Francorchamps.
+Manthey's 2024 FIA WEC title-winning Porsche 992 GT3 R at Spa-Francorchamps.